BDC Hamburger Icon

 Open row

-These days, your team can work from a variety of locations — maybe they are in the office, perhaps they’re working from home or you could have a combination of scenarios.
-Meeting the new needs of your suppliers and customers might even have you altering your entire business process, especially if your staff is reduced and spread thin.
+These days, your team can work from a variety of locations; maybe they’re in the office, perhaps they’re working from home, or you could have a combination of scenarios.
+Meeting the new needs of your suppliers and customers might even have you altering your entire business process — especially if your staff is reduced and spread thin.

-But in times of change or instability, successful businesses remain successful because they maximize the efficiency of their workday.
-By trusting your talent and following these seven tips, you can ensure that employee productivity remains high under any circumstances.
+But in times of change or instability, successful businesses remain prosperous because they maximize the efficiency of their workday.
+By trusting your talent and following these 10 tips, you can increase employee productivity under any circumstance.

 Editor’s note: Need project management software for your business?
 Fill out the below questionnaire to have our vendor partners contact you with free information.